Chapter 6: The View Layer Contract

 - The ViewModel (

-sensorViewModel) is identical - The observables (
+sensorViewModel) is identical - The signals (

 data$,isLoading$) are identical - The commands (